jiandamonique/jiminy/README.md

-# jiminy
+# Jiminy

-A quiet work companion for gig and remote workers — runs anywhere, one file, no install.
+> A quiet work companion for gig and remote workers.

 **Status: Work in progress.
 The beta testers are road testing.**

 ---